 5. How does this section impact a California personal injury action?

-A driver that violates these laws may cause an accident with another motorist (often a rear-end collision).
-If the motorist is injured and later files a personal injury lawsuit against the driver, the driver may be found “negligent.”
+By violating these laws, you may cause an accident with another motorist (often a rear-end collision).
+If the motorist is injured and later files a personal injury lawsuit against you, you may be found “negligent.”

 In a personal injury action, a negligent party bears the responsibility for compensating the plaintiff for any injuries incurred.

 Proving negligence can sometimes be difficult.
-But, in California, a driver is considered “negligent per se” if he violates a statute.
-This means a driver would be negligent per se for passing unsafely on the right in violation of CVC 21755.6
+Though, in California, you are considered “negligent per se” if you violate a statute.
+This means you would be negligent per se for passing unsafely on the right in violation of CVC 21755.6

 6. Are there traffic laws related to this statute?